richardschoen/iforgit/knowledge/simple_source_management.md

 ### MBRCHKO - Check out source member from production source location to developer library
 This CL command can be used to make a copy of a production source member to a developer library for development.

 A copy of the original source member is created in a developer library in the selected source physical file.

 Optionally the production source member can be removed from the original library location during development if you don't want anyone else using the source member while it's being edited.

 #### MBRCHKO usage examples
-The following example checks out a source member named MBR001R from source file MYSOURCE1/QRPGLESRC to a developer library: DEVSOURCE1/QRPGLESRC.
+The following example checks out a source member named MBR001R from source file MYSOURCE1/QRPGLESRC to a developer source file: DEVSOURCE1/QRPGLESRC.
 Since ARCHIVE is set to *YES the source member is archived and the member name in the archive is automatically created.
 Since replace is *NO, the destination source member will not be replaced if it exists.
 And the production copy is not removed from its original location because RMVPRDCOPY is *NO.

  ```
  IFORGIT/MBRCHKO SRCFILE(MYSOURCE1/QRPGLESRC)